 Adolescence is a confusing, hormone-driven, bumpy ride even in non-pandemic times.
-“Quaranteenagers” are those teenagers who are living through the COVID-19 pandemic.
-Over the past year they had to navigate fear, anxiety, depression, remote learning, social isolation, race-related protests, and widespread grief.
+“Quaranteenagers” are those teenagers who lived through the COVID-19 pandemic.
+Over the past years they had to navigate fear, anxiety, depression, remote learning, social isolation, race-related protests, and widespread grief.

 First aid for teenagers’ mental health going forward involves helping them heal psychologically and emotionally.
 Researchers admit that “while the knowledge base regarding children’s responses to trauma and adverse events, in general, has been expanding, descriptions of their responses during epidemics remain scarce.”
 We don’t need numbers and statistics to tell us what we already know: This year teens and their parents have faced unparalleled levels of mental health distress.

 COVID demolished the security that we all took for granted.

 The COVID-19 pandemic posed multiple unique threats to teens.
 First and foremost, it completely destroyed any semblance of ‘normality.’
 It brought constant stress that is only now starting to ease after a year and a half.
 There was never any reason to think that the world they had when they were young would remain relatively the same as they aged.
 COVID demolished the security that we all took for granted.

 Teens bore the brunt of this.
 They went from social school days, care-free weekends, and gatherings with friends to total lockdown.
 Worse yet, they had to continue learning at home alone, all the pressure of school without the benefits of seeing friends.
 Every aspect of their lives that didn’t already revolve around screens immediately demanded technology.
 COVID served a heaping helping of strife while deleting from their lives any semblance of structure and support.